Return to the Costume List

 What About Those Commercial Costumes?

-WARNING: the photos on the packages are not the same as the actual costumes (they were probably of higher-quality prototypes).
+WARNING: the photos on the packages of the Officially Licensed costumes are not always the same as the actual costumes (they were probably of higher-quality prototypes).

 Tailors and Costumers